 The research aspect of their training will include involvement with at least one assigned IONM research project with at least one faculty member from the fellowship staff with the ultimate goal of submitting for publication.
 It is expected that the fellow will obtain ACNS Board Certification in IONM within two years of completing the fellowship.

-We are currently accepting applicants for both the July 1, 2014 – June 30, 2015 term and the July 1, 2015 – June 30, 2016 term.
-In your letter of intent, please clearly indicate the term for which you are applying.
+We are currently accepting applicants on a rolling basis.
+In your letter of intent, please clearly indicate the academic year for which you are applying.